dmbarbour/glas/docs/GlasNamespaces.md

 The glas executable provides at a built-in front-end compiler for [".glas" files](GlasLang.md) and perhaps others.
 Initially, 'env.lang.glas' will use the built-in until we can bootstrap a user-provided definition.
 Multiple built-ins compilers may be mutually bootstrapped, with the executable verifying a fixpoint after a few iterations.

-*Note:* to translate FileExt to a glas name we lower case 'A-Z', replace ASCII punctuation by '-', add the '.!' suffix for prefix uniqueness.
-For example, file "foo.TAR.GZ" is processed by '%env.lang.tar-gz.!'.
-Names containing control characters are simply rejected.
+*Note:* to translate FileExt to a glas name, we might lower case 'A-Z' and replace punctuation by '-'.
+For example, "foo.TAR.GZ" might be processed by '%env.lang.tar-gz'.

 ### Folders as Packages